elementor/elementor-developers-docs/src/widgets/widget-settings.md

 }
 ```

-Either way achieves the same result, however, in some cases the second way has performance benefits.
+Either way achieves the same result, however, in some cases the second method has performance benefits.